penguinsnake/Plugin-Shell/README.md

         * Submit your plugin to the Global Plugin List via a pull request (or just pull the json file).

-        * Example metadata to pull request to the plugin list json file:
+        * Example metadata to pull request to the plugin list:

                 {
                     "name": "EXAMPLEPLUGIN",